 If there’s one thing I pride myself on, it is admitting when I’m wrong.
-I mean, it’s never easy, and it is usually accompanied with a hefty side-dish of cope about how I was wrong for the right reasons (more on that next week), but still, I get there in the end.
+I mean, it’s never easy, and if I’m honest it’s almost always accompanied with a hefty side-dish of cope about how yes, technically I was wrong but it was also for the right reasons or missed something that was definitely not my fault, but I get there in the end.

 I quit that in 2019 when I realised what my beloved industry had become, and despite my efforts to try and fix it, it became untenable.
 I have been in a grieving process since then, which has mostly unfolded on my YouTube channel.

-Obviously, I write thousands of words a day.
-It just never gets published.
+Obviously, I still write thousands of words a day.
+For now, it just never gets published.
 I bleed words.
-I write first drafts with an ease that makes people think I put more thought and care than I did. but it never gets past that, and that’s because I get to tinker with the back-end of my Wordpress site till it’s done.
-There’s always an update, a bug, a change that can be made and it has become a source of procrastination to the point where I have written 5 articles in 3 years.
-I bleed words and a backlog of hundreds of articles that never get published.
+I write first drafts with an ease that makes people think I put way more thought and care into them than I did.
+But, lately it never gets past that, and that’s because I get to tinker with the back-end of my Wordpress site till it’s “done”.
+There’s always an update, a bug, a change that can be made and as a result it has become a source of procrastination to the point where I have written 5 articles in 3 years.
+I bleed words and have a backlog of hundreds of articles, hundreds of great jokes, and millions of words that never get published.

-I will be a lawyer soon.
+I will be a lawyer soon, which is weird.
 That is, assuming I pass the “fit and proper persons” process with the digital footprint I have painted myself into a corner with.
-There is no guarantee of that.
-But, I was wrong for the right reasons and I can’t go back, or round.
-I have to go through, like I always have.
+There is no guarantee of that and I am willing to be the test case if it comes up, because you know me, Crash Test Dummy who is mostly right, sometimes wrong, but always for the right reasons.
+I can’t go back, or round.
+I have no choice but to go through, like I always have.

-I go round and round and struggle to get to the fucking point, though.
+You may notice that I also go round and round and struggle to get to the fucking point, too.

 I was having trouble letting go of being in tech.
 It was such a big part of my identity, and my story, and I’ve been grieving and somewhat in denial about what has happened… and desperately clinging onto something that isn’t coming back.